fleschutz/PowerShell/Docs/cd-desktop.ps1.md

 cd-desktop.ps1
 ```

-Go to the user's desktop folder.
+Change the working directory to the user's desktop folder

 ## Syntax & Parameters
 ```powershell